Contact Us

 • Mi Esperanza Course: Cosmetology & Computer Technology

-Ruth always liked everything related to beauty.
-She tried to complete two different cosmetology courses before coming to Mi Esperanza.
+Ruth always had a keen interest in everything related to beauty.
+She attempted to complete two different cosmetology courses before arriving at Mi Esperanza.
 The first course was in a private school, and the second was government-sponsored.
-Ruth could not finish either because she didn't have the resources to pay the required expenses.
+Ruth could not finish either because she lacked the resources to cover the required expenses.

 Ruth said, "I put all my hopes into the free courses Mi Esperanza offered.
-When I learned about Mi Esperanza, the beauty course had already started, so I first decided to complete the computer course.
+When I learned about Mi Esperanza, the beauty course had already started, so I decided to complete the computer course first.
 The next year, I was finally able to complete a cosmetology course."

 Ruth said, "My children are my inspiration; they gave me the motivation I needed to try again.
 During my two years at Mi Esperanza, my responsibilities at home were heavy, but I would not give up.
 I was determined to graduate.
 The courses were amazing.
-I learned computer and cosmetology skills, but I also learned about teamwork.
+I learned computer and cosmetology skills, but I also developed teamwork skills.
 It was so important.
 I'm working at the beauty salon where I did a month's internship before graduation!"

 Dilcia Argenal